Step 1: Optimize your Product Images

 Step 4: Add your data feed

-Press the “+ Data Feed” button when you’re ready to list your products with Google Shopping.
+Press the blue circular “+” button in the "Feeds" area when you’re ready to list your products with Google Shopping.
 Remember that Google Shopping sends customers to your site, so don’t list items unless they’re available at your site.

 When you have completed adding your data feed, it will appear on the “Feeds” page of your account.